St. Croix County is currently in Phase 1A and 1B of the COVID-19 vaccination process. Learn more about vaccine phases below.

 The Wisconsin Department of Health Services (DHS) announced that adults over the age of 65 will be eligible for the COVID-19 vaccine beginning January 25.
 Prioritization of vaccinations within phases may vary between healthcare providers.

-St. Croix County is currently in Phase 1A and are working to transition to Phase 1B.
+St. Croix County is currently in Phase 1A and 1B.
 We are currently vaccinating or are preparing to vaccinate:

 - Healthcare Workers